-Revenue from a contract to provide marketing and business support services is recognised over time as the services are rendered based on a fixed price.
+Revenue from a contract to provide business support services is recognised at point in time as the services are rendered based on a cost plus arm's length mark-up basis.

 Other income:

 Other revenue is recognised when it is received or when the right to receive payment is established.